talkierbox/Stanford-CS-193C/README.md

 ## CS 193C - Stanford University - Summer Quarter 2022
 Hello!
 Please do not use these files to cheat.
 If anything, use them as a way to learn!

+This repository is meant to be an archive for me to host these files, and show what we worked on!

 I doubt you can even use these to cheat.
 They run stuff through plagirism detection and my code isn't very versatile.
 It's better to try to do it yourself!

 Thanks!